 How Often Do People Suffer from Painful Kidney Stones?

-A new study from the Mayo Clinic Proceedings shows that the rate of painful kidney stones has increased dramatically over the last 28 years (Kittanamongkolchai et al, Mayo Clinic Proceedings, online, Feb.
+A study from the Mayo Clinic Proceedings showed that the rate of painful kidney stones increased dramatically over the last 30 years (Kittanamongkolchai et al, Mayo Clinic Proceedings, online, Feb.
 6, 2018).
 The scientists looked at medical records for residents of Olmsted County, Minnesota, where the Mayo Clinic is located.
 They analyzed data for people treated for kidney stones between 1984 and 2012.
 They found more than 10,000 adults with symptomatic or asymptomatic kidney stones.

 Painful Kidney Stones in Kids:

 Even children are being diagnosed more frequently with painful kidney stones.
 Adolescent girls are at particular risk.
 Most of these cases were symptomatic.

 Why Would the Incidence of Kidney Stones Be Increasing?

 High levels of calcium in the urine are suspected as the cause of many kidney stones.
 A diet high in salt, animal protein and sugar can increase this problem.
 Insulin resistance is also linked to high absorption and urinary excretion of calcium.
 This increases the probability of kidney stone formation.